MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/hidpi/nf-hidpi-hidp_getbuttonarray.md

 ### -param PreparsedData

-The preparsed data returned by the [HIDCLASS](../hidclass/index.md).
+The pre-parsed data returned by the [HIDCLASS](../hidclass/index.md).

 ### -param Report

 The report packet.
-(Note: The first byte MUST be the ReportId; this will be correctly set if the report is read from the system)
+The first byte must be the *ReportId*.
+This will be correctly set if the report is read from the system.

 ### -param ReportLength

-Length of the given report packet (in bytes).
+Length of the given report packet in bytes.

 ## -returns